 A-1.5.1.1.(1) Application of Referenced Documents.
-Documents referenced in the British Columbia Building Code may contain provisions covering a wide range of issues, including issues that are unrelated to the objectives and functional statements stated in Parts 2 and 3 of Division A respectively; e.g. aesthetic issues such as colour-fastness or uniformity.
-Sentence 1.5.1.1.(1) is intended to make it clear that, whereas referencing a document in the code generally has the effect of making the provisions of that document part of the Code, provisions that are unrelated to buildings or to the objectives and functional statements attributed to the provisions in Division B where the document is referenced are excluded.
+Documents referenced in the Building By-law may contain provisions covering a wide range of issues, including issues that are unrelated to the objectives and functional statements stated in Parts 2 and 3 of Division A respectively; e.g. aesthetic issues such as colour-fastness or uniformity.
+Sentence 1.5.1.1.(1) is intended to make it clear that, whereas referencing a document in the By-law generally has the effect of making the provisions of that document part of the By-law, provisions that are unrelated to buildings or to the objectives and functional statements attributed to the provisions in Division B where the document is referenced are excluded.

-Furthermore, many documents referenced in the code contain references to other documents, which may also, in turn, refer to other documents.
-These secondary and tertiary referenced documents may contain provisions that are unrelated to buildings or to the objectives and functional statements of the code: such provisions - no matter how far down the chain of references they occur - are not included in the intent of Sentence 1.5.1.1.(1).
+Furthermore, many documents referenced in the By-law contain references to other documents, which may also, in turn, refer to other documents.
+These secondary and tertiary referenced documents may contain provisions that are unrelated to buildings or to the objectives and functional statements of the By-law: such provisions - no matter how far down the chain of references they occur - are not included in the intent of Sentence 1.5.1.1.(1).